thihanmoekyaw/thihanmoekyaw_old.github.io/_tabs/about.md

 order: 1
 ---

-# Hi
+# Hello!
- My name is Thihan Moe Kyaw.
+I am Thihan Moe Kyaw.
 I am currently a student studying Master of Science in Industrial Engineering, with a focus on Advanced Analytics and Operations Research.

 ## Education
 I pursued my Bachelor's degree in Industrial Engineering from University of Illinois at Chicago ([UIC](https://www.uic.edu/)).
 I further continued my academic journey at the University of Illinois at Urbana-Champaign ([UIUC](https://illinois.edu/)).
 I am currently pursuing my Master of Science in Industrial Engineering (Advanced Analytics & Operations Research).